jurtasun/rcds_intro_nextflow/chapter1/README.md

 ### 1.2.
 Maps, parameters, data processing.

 This exercise explores one of `Groovy`'s most powerful and commonly used structures: maps.
 A map is a collection of key-value pairs, and `Groovy` provides very concise syntax for creating and accessing them.
 Maps are heavily used in `Nextflow` configurations, parameter passing, and data modelling.
+Indeed, if you have some prior coding experience, you shall find that maps are similar to dictionaries in modern languages such as `Python`.

 Let's write a function (or *method*) that takes a map as input and constructs a description string.
 This function demonstrates `Groovy`'s support for dynamic typing and named parameters via maps.